zaraana/Hyf-Website/Planning/Backlog.md

 - As a user, I want to see other pages (The Program, Volunteer, About, FAQ, Support Us, and Registration ) in the navigation bar.
 - As a user, I want the website text parts to be clear enough, complete and short to read.
 - As a user, I want to be able to see where the HYF school is located.
+- As a user, I want to be able to read the values of HYF.
+- As a user, I want to be able to contact them.

 ### Should-Haves